peterdell/atariwiki/content/Getting_in_on_the_Action_2/index.md

     (*routines[i])();
 }
 ```
 This little program does a lot.
 First, it executes a "for" loop for the values between 0 and 2.
-The "pointer" to the desired function is fetched (routines[i](../i/index.md)). which is then executed directly.
+The "pointer" to the desired function is fetched (routines\[i\]). which is then executed directly.
 Routines[] is an "array of pointers" to functions, with three elements (numbered 0 to 2).

 This example has the same function as BASIC's ONxGOSUB.
 The equivalent BASIC would be:
 ```